ibm-cloud-docs/Backup/backup-portal.md

 ### Dashboard
 {: #portaldashboard}

-The Dashboard in Portal provides notifications and summary information about computers, backups, restores andactivity in your site.
+The Dashboard provides notifications and summary information about servers, backups, restores, and activity in your site.
+In the What’s new section, you can see the newest {{site.data.keyword.backup_full}} Announcements along with unconfigured agent information.
+Such a {{site.data.keyword.backup_notm}} agent can be configured by clicking the Configure Now link or by clicking the computers tab.

+For more

 ### Computers
 {: #portalcomputers}

-On the Computers page in Portal, you can view computers, configure backup jobs, run jobs, and restore data.
+On the Computers page, you can view server information, configure backup jobs, run jobs, and restore data.
+For more information about how to configure backupjobs, see [Configuring the backup agent and the backup schedule](/docs/Backup?topic=Backup-getting-started#configureagentschedule).
+For more information about how to run jobs, see [Running your first backup job](/docs/Backup?topic=Backup-getting-started#runfirstbackup)

 ### Monitor
 {: #portalmonitor}

-On the Monitor page in Portal, you can view the most recent backup statuses for your jobs, monitor processes and view logs.
+On the Monitor page, you can view the most recent backup statuses for your jobs, monitor processes, and view logs.
+You can go from information on the Monitor page to related information on the Computers page or in the Logs window.
+If you click an online computer name or job name, you can view the computer’s record on the Computers page.
+If you click a job’s last backup status, you can view the job’s logs in a separate window.